mikealbers/film-collection-tools/README.md

 ### Running the program
+Clone or download the repository.

+open a console in _tmdb-file-rename-master/tmdb-file-rename_

+Enter dotnet run in the console.
+`$ dotnet run`

+Additionally if you just want a single exe file to run, I've included a publish profile with the repository.
+It'll make a faily large exe but you wont have to have any .NET installed.

 ### Usage
 When running the program will prompt the user for a TMDB api key.
 Followed by a prompt for a directory.